-Railroad tracks were laid across the eastern section of the Mall in the 1840s, severing the Capitol Grounds from the rest of the monumental space.
-In 1851 President Fillmore, concerned about the condition of the Mall, commissioned Andrew Jackson Downing to design a public park.
+Railroad tracks were laid across the eastern section of the mall in the 1840s, severing the Capitol Grounds from the rest of the monumental space.
+In 1851 President Fillmore, concerned about the condition of the mall, commissioned Andrew Jackson Downing to design a public park.
 Downing’s design, never fully executed, combined naturalistic gardens with a museum of trees and shrubs, including a suggestion for an Evergreen Garden for the adjacent Monument Park, where groundwork for the Washington Monument was begun three years prior.
-During the Civil War, the Mall grounds were used for military activities.
+During the Civil War, the mall grounds were used for military activities.
 The canal was removed in 1872 and, in 1888, the Washington Monument was completed on the mall’s western edge.

-In 1902, the Senate Park Commission (known as the McMillan Commission) submitted a plan to Congress calling for the restoration, development, and improvement of the Mall.
+In 1902 the Senate Park Commission (known as the McMillan Commission) submitted a plan to Congress calling for the restoration, development, and improvement of the mall.
 The Commission, led by architects Daniel Burnham and Charles McKim, landscape architect Frederick Law Olmsted, Jr., and sculptor Augustus Saint-Gaudens, proposed a narrower 300-foot-wide greensward bordered on each side by four rows of American elm trees and lined by public buildings.
-In 1909 the railroad tracks were taken out, restoring the continuity of the grounds.
+In 1909 the railroad tracks were removed, restoring the continuity of the grounds.
 Completed in 1924, the Ulysses S. Grant Memorial, a bronze equestrian statue on a marble platform inlaid with bass reliefs, bookends the mall to the east.